armadito/armadito-av/core/README.md

 Prerequisites
 -------------

-In order to compile libuhuru, you need the following tools:
+In order to compile libarmadito, you need the following tools:

 - automake/autoconf
 - GNU make